bringg/customer-js-sdk/README.md

    BringgSDK.watchOrder({
           order_uuid: my_order_uuid,
           way_point_id: my_way_point_id,
-          share_uuid: my_share_uuid       // can be null if you connected with the customer_access_token..
+          share_uuid: my_share_uuid       // can be null if you connected with the customer_access_token.
         }, function (result) {
           if (result && result.shared_location) {
             // here we can do something with result.shared_location like storing it